appleplectic/appleplectic/README.md

 👋 Hi, I’m Levin!

 I'm an aspiring computer scientist from Cary.
-I enjoy programming with Python and C++; in particular, I enjoy developing machine learning applications.
+I enjoy programming with Python, Rust and C++; in particular, I enjoy developing machine learning applications and working on systems programming.

 You'll often find me working on a random project with one of the following languages: